analogdevicesinc/ai8x-synthesis/README.md

 Develop a data loader in PyTorch, see https://pytorch.org/tutorials/beginner/data_loading_tutorial.html.
 See `datasets/mnist.py` for an example.

-The data loader must include a loader function, for example `mnist_get_datasets(data, load_train=True, load_test=True)`. `data` is a tuple of the specified data directory and the program arguments, and the two bools specify whether training and/or test data should be loaded.
+The data loader must include a loader function, for example `mnist_get_datasets(data, load_train=True, load_test=True)`. `data` is a tuple of the specified data directory and the program arguments, and the two *bools* specify whether training and/or test data should be loaded.

 The data loader is expected to download and preprocess the datasets as needed and install everything in the specified location.

 The loader returns a tuple of two PyTorch Datasets for training and test data.

+##### Normalizing Input Data

+For training, input data is expected to be in the range $[–\frac{128}{128}, +\frac{127}{128}]$.
+When evaluating quantized weights, or when running on hardware, input data is instead expected to be in the native MAX7800X range of $[–128, +127]$.
+Conversely, the majority of PyTorch datasets are PIL images of range $[0, 1]$.
+The respective data loaders therefore call the `ai8x.normalize()` function which expects an input of 0 to 1 and normalizes the data to either of these output ranges.

+When running inference on MAX7800X hardware, it is important to take the native data format into account, and it is desirable to perform as little preprocessing as possible during inference.
+For example, an image sensor may return “signed” data in the range $[–128, +127]$ for each color.
+No additional preprocessing or mapping is needed for this sensor since the model was trained with this data range.

+In many cases, image data is delivered as fewer than 8 bits per channel (for example, RGB565).
+In these cases, retraining the model with this limited range  (0 to 31 for 5-bit color and 0 to 63 for 6-bit color, respectively) can potentially eliminate the need for inference-time preprocessing.

+On the other hand, a different sensor may produce unsigned data values in the full 8-bit range $[0, 255]$.
+This range must be mapped to $[–128, +127]$ to match hardware and the trained model.
+The mapping can be performed during inference by subtracting 128 from each input byte, but this requires extra processing time during inference.

 #### `datasets` Data Structure

 Add the new data loader to a new file in the `datasets` directory (for example `datasets/mnist.py`).
 The file must include the `datasets` data structure that describes the dataset and points to the new loader. `datasets` can list multiple datasets in the same file.

 The `input` key describes the dimensionality of the data, and the first dimension is passed as `num_channels` to the model, whereas the remaining dimensions are passed as `dimension`.
 For example, `'input': (1, 28, 28)` will be passed to the model as `num_channels=1` and `dimensions=(28,28)`.